PACS Integration Solutions in Canada: For Accessing Patient Medical Imaging Data 10X Faster

 Let’s understand this with a quick example in which a hospital is using PACS and HIS without integration.

-As we both are familiar with the purpose of the PACS.
+We both are familiar with the purpose of the PACS.

 Now, a patient comes into the hospital for an X-ray.